 Long Term Expectations and Aggregate Fluctuations

-In line with Keynes’ intuition, volatility in the stock market and in real economic activity are linked by expectations of long term profits.
-We show that analysts’ optimism about the long term earnings growth of S&P 500 firms is associated with a near term boom in major US financial markets, real investment, and other business cycle indicators.
-The same optimism however predicts disappointing earnings growth and a contraction in financial markets and real activity one to two years later.
-Overreaction of measured long term profit expectations emerges as a promising mechanism for reconciling Shiller’s excess volatility puzzle with the business cycle.
+In line with Keynes’ intuition, stock market volatility and real economic activity are linked by expectations of long term profits.
+Using data on analysts’ expectations of earnings growth of S&P 500 firms, LTG, we show that current long term optimism is associated with a near term boom in major US financial markets, real investment, and other business cycle indicators.
+LTG optimism then jointly predicts disappointing earnings growth and a contraction in financial markets and real activity one to two years later.
+Overreaction of long term profit expectations emerges as a promising mechanism for reconciling Shiller’s excess volatility puzzle with the business cycle.